-Life as the wife and family of a firefighter in Southern California was dynamic, difficult, challenging and interesting.
-My husband Frank’s 25-year career as a first responder afforded him blocks of time off atypical of the white collar’s standard two weeks a year.
-He was able to be home for three months after the birth of our twins Liam and Mairead and we took many extended vacations to Baja California thanks to time trades and the sometimes flexible nature of his work schedule.
+Frank’s 25-year career as a firefighter afforded him blocks of time off atypical of the white collar’s standard allotment of usually two weeks a year.
+He was able to be home for three months after the birth of our twins and we were able to take many extended vacations to Baja California, thanks to time trades and the sometimes flexible nature of his work schedule.

-He also missed one too many important occasions–birthdays, holidays, our daughter’s first ever public drum performance, skateboarding competitions, social gatherings, family get-togethers, reunions, important life moments never to be rewound.
+There were also plenty of downsides as the wife and family of a firefighter.
+Frank missed one too many important occasions–birthdays, holidays, our daughter’s first ever public drum performance, skateboarding competitions, social gatherings, family get-togethers, reunions, important life moments never to be re-lived.

-Many Thanksgiving and Christmases were spent at the fire station, soaking in the precious family time when and where we could.
+Many of our Thanksgiving and Christmases were spent at the fire station, soaking in our family time when and where we could.

 Frank’s absence was most profoundly felt in the hearts of our little ones…”Where’s Daddy?”
 “When’s Daddy coming home?”, “I feel like I don’t have a Daddy anymore”, were heartbreaking questions and sentiments shared by our children over the years leading up to our move to Mexico.